panosni/nicolaides-web/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: Dr. rer. pol.
-Essays on the Economics of Taxation
+  - course: Dr. rer. pol. (eqv.
+PhD) Essays on the Economics of Taxation
     institution: Hertie School, Berlin
     year: 2023
   - course: M.Phil in Economics